A Denali National Park Itinerary for Two Full Days

 When we arrived, there were already four full shuttles of people from the visitor’s center waiting for the demo.
 They definitely got the “best” seats, but we didn’t have trouble seeing the dogs from the back of the gathering space.

 The dogs were adorable and super enthusiastic about doing their very important work and being good boys and girls.
-You can meet them ahead of the demo in their large outdoor pens.
-Some came over for pets.

 You could tell he was working off of a memorized script that he really wanted to get through, which I guess is commendable.